WHAT IS BLUE GROWTH ?

 Blue Growth is the long term strategy to support sustainable growth in the marine and maritime sectors as a whole.
 The 'blue' economy represents roughly 5.4 million jobs and generates a gross added value of almost €500 billion a year in the European area alone.
 In 2014, the ocean economy in the U.S., which included six economic sectors that depend on the ocean and Great Lakes, contributed more than $352 billion to their GDP and supported 3.1 million jobs.

-Thanks to the efforts of the EU European Commission, UN Food and Agriculture Organization, Global Ocean Commission and others the term "blue growth" is now accepted internationally with the objectives and criteria being acted on by almost all stakeholder nations who may benefit from embracing points 5-10 below.
+Thanks to the efforts of the EU European Commission, UN Food and Agriculture Organization (FAO), Global Ocean Commission and others the term "blue growth" is now accepted internationally with the objectives and criteria being acted on by almost all stakeholder nations who may benefit from embracing points 5-10 below.

-Blue growth is growing our ocean economy for a sustainable future world where there is food and energy security for every country and jobs for those who want to work on or in the sea.
+Blue growth strategy is the latest thinking to grow our ocean economy for a sustainable future world where there is food and energy security for every country and jobs for those who want to work on or in the sea.
 Hence, "blue" refers to water and "growth" refers to economics.

-Generally, "Blue Growth" is not location specific.
-There is no international plan, agreement or fund to work to this end.
-Instead, each region has its own local agenda and areas of effort and concentrates on making their patch better.
+Generally, "Blue Growth" is not location specific and there is no international strategy, plan, agreement or fund to work to this end.
+Instead, each region has its own local agenda and areas of effort and concentrates on making their patch better with pockets of funding available for specific projects - as relate to targeted geographical areas.
 The good news is that the concept is spreading with the work of many organizations like the United Nations FAO, getting the message across to many member administrations.
+The UN's FAO in particular and the World Bank support location specific projects.

 Ultimately, blue growth is about gains the world over.
-An example of this is where improvements in ocean chemistry will benefit all nations due to the currents that continuously stir up and distribute polluted acid water around the globe - so that non-polluting regions who are keeping their patch clean are now dirty for no fault of their own - and there is no compensation mechanism.
+An example of this is where improvements in ocean chemistry will benefit all nations due to the currents that continuously stir up and distribute polluted acid water around the globe - so that non-polluting regions who are keeping their patch clean are now dirty for no fault of their own - and there is no compensation mechanism for the clean nations to make a claim of the dirty administrations - where pollution from the untidy culprits reaches the shores of another.

 We are facing four major problems that seriously hinder blue growth: